vpsfreecz/vpsadminos/docs/containers/export_import.md

 `config/` contains *osctld* config files for the container and its user and group, the same files you can find in `$pool/conf`.

-`rootfs/` contains rootfs in the form of ZFS data streams. `base.dat` is a full stream.
+`rootfs/` contains rootfs in the form of ZFS data streams or as a tar archive, depending on `format` in `metadata.yml`.

+For ZFS, `base.dat` is a full stream.
 If the export was consistent, `incremental.dat` contains an incremental stream from `base.dat`.
 Subdatasets are exported to subdirectories with the dataset's relative name.

+When the rootfs is exported as a tar archive in `base.tar.gz`, there can be no subdatasets, everything is in that one archive.
+This is used when exporting containers from other virtualization technologies into vpsAdminOS.

 The archive is intentionally uncompressed, as the text files are neglidible next to the rootfs.
 Actually, it wouldn't be possible to create a compressed tar